Music Technology Hackathon: Build the Future of Creative Tools

 Join us in Boston for a 2-day, hands-on music technology hackathon, right after the Berklee AIMS conference.

 This event brings together developers, artists, researchers, product thinkers, and sound obsessives to prototype new tools for music creation, performance and listening.
 Whether you're a seasoned audio DSP engineer, a web developer, a performer, or a student just getting started in music tech, you're welcome.
+Participation is open to adults aged 18+ only.

 Building on the conversations and research shared at AIMS, teams will have two intense days to turn ideas into working prototypes.
 Expect a mix of rapid ideation, mentoring, deep focus time, and informal sharing with peers.